Pakz001/html5examples/Games/MineSlimeMonsters/readme.md

-# Mine Slime and Monsters
+# Mine, Slime and Monsters
 *Head down a mine and mine minerals and valuables dropped by the monsters that live and grow in the mine.*
 <br><br><br><br>
 Ported from my Monkey2 repo.
 Adding features and gfx.
 Now playable with Controller.